-What insurance does a cleaning business need?
+What types of insurance coverage does a cleaning company need?

 Many commercial insurance policies cover cleaning businesses, including: